mother-of-all-self-hosting/mash-playbook/docs/services/stirling-pdf.md

 Find all possible arguments in the [official documentation](https://docs.stirlingpdf.com/Advanced%20Configuration/How%20to%20add%20configurations).

-All possible variables to configure the ansible-role can be found in the [defaults/main.yml](https://github.com/Bergruebe/ansible-role-stirling-pdf/blob/main/defaults/main.yml) file.
+All possible variables to configure the ansible-role can be found in its [defaults/main.yml](https://github.com/Bergruebe/ansible-role-stirling-pdf/blob/main/defaults/main.yml) file.